atifrahman/HAWK/README.md

 by a space.
 The integer representation is given by using 0 for 'A', 1 for 'C', 2 for 'G' and 3 for 'T'.

-k-mer counting can be done using a modified version of the tool JELLYFISH provided in the 'supplements' folder with HAWK.
+k-mer counting can be done using JELLYFISH v2, or a modified version of JELLYFISH v1 provided in the 'supplements/' folder with HAWK.
 All of the steps mentioned above can be performed by installing this version of JELLYFISH and then running the script 'countKmers' in supplements with necessary modifications.

 The version provided assumes reads from each sample is in a separate directory and prefixes of all directories containing reads is `Reads`.
 For example reads from `sample1`, `sample 2`, etc. could be in directories named `Reads_sample1`, `Reads_sample2`, etc.
-It also assumes that the read files are gzipped and have extensions `fastq.gz`.
-If the read files are not gzipped please change the `zcat *.fastq.gz` to `cat *.fastq` in `line 21` in `countKmers`.

 This will write the names of sorted k-mer count files in 'sorted_files.txt' and total k-mer count in samples in 'total_kmer_counts.txt'.